 • Check if your goods attract duty and what you can do to be exempt from payment

-The Trader Support Service (TSS) offers a simple and free-to-use service to help you move goods to Northern Ireland.
+The Trader Support Service (TSS) offers a simple and free-to-use service to help you move goods to and from Northern Ireland.

-When importing goods to Northern Ireland, TSS helps you understand and meet new customs requirements by providing a portal where traders and their intermediaries can submit required customs declarations.
+When moving goods to and from NI, TSS helps you understand and meet new customs requirements by providing a portal where traders and their intermediaries can submit required customs declarations.

 TSS helps you meet these requirements by providing support and guidance online and by phone, including: